techsek/derivatex/README.md

 ### Urgent

-1. No symbol options etc. in database
-1. Unit testing
+1. Unit testing to finish
 1. Finish readme and diagrams
+1. Calculate entropy of final password

 ### Later